Streats22/LaraGrapePackage/LARALGRAPE_SETUP.md

-# 🍇 LaraGrape Setup Complete!
+# 🍇 LaraGrape Package Setup Complete!

-Your LaralGrape boilerplate has been successfully created and configured.
+LaraGrape has been successfully installed and configured as a package in your Laravel application.
 Here's what was set up:

 ## 📋 What's Included

 ### Core Components
-- ✅ **Laravel 12** - Latest Laravel framework
+- ✅ **Laravel 12+** compatible
 - ✅ **Filament 3** - Modern admin panel
 - ✅ **GrapesJS** - Visual website builder
 - ✅ **Alpine.js** - Lightweight JavaScript framework